wp-papi/wp-papi.github.io/src/docs/types/option.md

 Option type is used to create option pages with Papi.
 Option types will not be showed on Papi's tool page since they don't belong to a post type.

-### Differents between option type and a page type
+### Differents between option type and a page/taxonomy type

-- Does not save the option type id in the database since options don't have a post id.
+- Does not save the option type id in the database since options don't have a post/term id.
 So you can't have different option types that has the same property slug.

 ### Meta method